A therapy dog walking in a park with their owner - contact Dog Training Elite to talk to a professional therapy dog trainer in Salt Lake City, UT!

 Anyone feeling lonely or isolated

-Therapy Dog Trainer in Salt Lake City, UT
+Therapy Dog Training in Salt Lake City, UT

 What is a Therapy Dog?